-1.14 POLICY FOR MONITORING INCUBATORS, REFRIGERATORS, AND FREEZERS
+1.14 POLICY FOR MONITORING INCUBATORS, REFRIGERATORS, AND FREEZERS indicate that maintenance or repair is likely required and the Supervising Criminalist of the unit will be notified.

 The incubators, refrigerators, and freezers in the Forensic Biology Unit will be monitored approximately every week.
 The operating temperatures should be recorded on a worksheet attached to the equipment.
-Refrigerators will be expected to operate at a temperature between 1 to 13° C and freezers at a temperature colder than -10° C. Deviations from the expected temperature indicate that maintenance or repair is likely required and the Supervising Criminalist of the unit will be notified.
+Refrigerators will be expected to operate at a temperature between 1 to 13°C and freezers at a temperature colder than -10°C. Consistent deviations from the expected temperature